cmatthews20/ferry-reservation-app/docs/cole-stack-setup-steps.md

 1. Just to get a sample page going, `components` folder was created.
 This folder contains the `.jsx` react files for individual UI components.
 I created a Navbar and put it on the homepage (which is crossings for now).
 Then I just did a mockup table for crossings (in the homepage index file).

 2. For demo purposes we are using SQLite database...I just created a database folder with a database file...that should work fine, I verified it in DataGrip.
 When deployment comes around, we may want to consider using Docker and PostgreSQL.
-WE can install docker by installing docker desktop since it comes with the required dependencies (https://www.docker.com/products/docker-desktop/).
+We can install docker by installing docker desktop since it comes with the required dependencies (https://www.docker.com/products/docker-desktop/).
 To create a new docker container with postgres running inside, run the following command in project root:

 `docker run --name frs-db -p 5432:5432 -e POSTGRES_USER=frs -e POSTGRES_PASSWORD=password -d postgres`